jackyzha0/quartz/content/notes/config.md

 # whether to show a section of recent notes on the home page
 enableRecentNotes: false

-# whether to display and 'edit' button next to the last edited field
+# whether to display an 'edit' button next to the last edited field
 # that links to github
 enableGitHubEdit: true
 GitHubLink: https://github.com/jackyzha0/quartz/tree/hugo/content

 # whether to use Operand to power semantic search
+# IMPORTANT: replace this API key with your own if you plan on using
+# Operand search!
-enableSemanticSearch: true
+enableSemanticSearch: false
-operandApiKey: "1e47d93b-1468-45b7-98d5-7f733d5e45e2"
+operandApiKey: "REPLACE-WITH-YOUR-OPERAND-API-KEY"

 # page description used for SEO
 description: